RadGuild/revup/README.md

 You can now run\
 `revup`

-This will execute all the rev2 commands that are stored in the revup.json file and it should've created a .env file that has stored all the variables.
+This will execute all the resim commands that are stored in the revup.json file and it should've created a .env file that has stored all the variables.

 You can now run\
 `source .env`

-This will make the .env variables usable in your shell, make shure you re-run `source .env` everytime you've run `revup`
+This will make the .env variables usable in your shell, make sure that you re-run `source .env` everytime you've run `revup`.

+When using revup in a project under git source code control you will want to update your .gitignore file to include\
+`revup.json
+.env`

 Todo:
+* Update for APE release (DONE but minimally tested)
 * Windows and MacOS support
-* Testing
+* Additional Testing
-* Append .gitignore to include .env
+* Extensions

 License: MIT